howsoai/howso-devcontainers/README.md

 ![How So Ready](docs/howso-ready.png)

-You can customize this configuration to your needs using the [devctonainer json reference](https://containers.dev/implementors/json_reference/).
+You can customize this configuration to your needs using the [devcontainer json reference](https://containers.dev/implementors/json_reference/).

 ## Resources